 Capital One also offers online management tools that can help account holders manage spending by supplier, schedule automated reports, receive expense reporting, and access up to 36 months of extended transaction information.
 You can connect your transactions quickly to your accounting software, such as QuickBooks and Quicken, to make your accounting process easy.

 Most card providers have varying specific qualifications for each card inquiry.
 Some common qualifications include monthly and annual spend amounts, level of liquidity, business and personal credit score, level of cash flow coverage, and the financial condition of your business.
-They typically require your business to be profitable both currently and in the past couple of years.
+Typically, they require your business to be profitable both currently and in the past couple of years.

 Also, it’s always a good rule of thumb to maintain a “good” business credit score with the four business credit bureaus.
 The four business credit bureaus and what’s considered a good score include Dun & Bradstreet (80 and higher), Experian (76 and higher), Equifax (90 and higher), and FICO SBSS (140 and higher).

-We sourced the internet for customer reviews and, in doing so, we found that the One Card from Capital One has excellent reviews as account holders like that they can earn rewards while they streamline their purchasing process.
+The One Card from Capital One has excellent reviews as account holders like that they can earn rewards while they streamline their purchasing process.
 This separates this card from the rest as it offers more opportunities to maximize rewards and provides extra cash flow flexibility.
-The only negative review we found was in regard to its per card fee.
+The only negative review we found was regarding its per-card fee.

-Where to Get a One Card from Capital One
+How to Apply for The One Card From Capital One

 To apply for the One Card from Capital One, you can schedule a call with one of their banking representatives online quickly.
 It’s common for purchasing card providers to require that you contact them first before applying.
 It can take up to 24 hours to be approved and seven to 10 days to receive your card in the mail.

-WellsOne Commercial Card: Best P-Card for Consolidating Spending Onto One Card
+WellsOne Commercial Card: Best for Consolidating Spending Onto One Card

 The WellsOne Commercial Card is best for small businesses looking for a P-Card that can consolidate payables into a single card.
 Unlike other purchasing specific cards, this card can be used for purchasing, travel and entertainment, account payable invoices, and fleet expenditures.
 This card is a combination of a P-Card and a corporate card.
 Similar to the Capital One P-Card, the Wells Fargo card has no annual fee and is required to be paid in full monthly.